JarlLyng/madebyhuman/README.md

 # Made by Human

-**Made by Human** celebrates human creativity — not by rejecting AI, but by honoring the intention, judgment, and personal touch that humans bring to every creative project.
+**Made by Human** celebrates human creativity — not by rejecting AI, but by honoring the intention, judgement, and personal touch that humans bring to every creative project.

 Created with heart, intent, and sometimes AI — but always by a human.